 - Attendance at a Freshman Transition Workshop or Transfer Student Orientation session.

-Also, complete the four courses denoted with an asterisk (*) with a cumulative GPA of 2.5 or higher.
-Exceptions may be made for AP/IB credit with approval of the WCE Academic Advisor.
+- Completion of Calculus I with a grade of C or higher.
+Exceptions may be made for AP\IB credit with approval of the WCE Academic Advisor.

 - FGCU General Education Program (GEP) (36 hrs)